lellingsen/PersonalSite-v2/README.md

 ## Credit

+Thank you to [cageymage](https://github.com/cageymage) for his assitance in setting up the site.

 This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).

 Created from the Astro Blog template; to create your own, use: